Mark-Assessment/D-Santana-retail-store-M3-2/README.md

 * [Pexels](https://www.pexels.com/) I used a retail shop image for the home page.(static/images/background-picture.png)

+* [Unsplash](https://unsplash.com/) I used a welcome picture for the Log in page.(static/images/welcome-picture-login.png)

 ### Wireframes

 The site is responsively designed to adapt to the user's viewing device.